sanskrit/raw_etexts_english/blogs/manasataramgini/2007/08/2007-08-19_veda-mantrokta-ashu-garuda-vidya.md

 The sAdhaka invokes AshugaruDa into the yantra with the mantra:

-OM shrIM svasti nas-trAkShyo ariShTanemyoM ||
+OM shrIM svasti nas-trAkShyo ariShTanemyom ||

 Then he performs homa with the following mantras:
 The R^iShi is sha\~Nkara, the Chandas is triShTubh, the devata is ashu